-And hey, let’s use the “Comments” section below as a giant Q&A where you can post your sound tips and get answers to all your questions.
+We’ll dive in today, and hey, let’s use the “Comments” section below as a giant water cooler where you can post your sound tips and get answers to questions from other readers.

 Starting With The Basics

 I’m no “gear head” myself, so this won’t be a comprehensive list of options, but I want to give you some things to think about in terms of sound equipment for live gigs.

 I’ll also detail the system that’s been working great for me for the past 16 years or so.